Tejanikhil-MSR/Tejanikhil-MSR/Readme.md

 ---

 ## 🚀 About Me
+-  __What I Believe__: Be Curious, Be Consistent and Communicate.
-- 🔍 __What Drives Me__: Curiosity is what drives me and I live by this — dissecting LLMs (especially Transformers), GPU programming, and the software stitching it all together.
+- 🔍 __What I'm into__: dissecting LLMs (especially Transformers), GPU programming, and the software stitching it all together.
 I’m hooked on understanding how things work.
 - 🌱 __Current Obsessions__: Optimizing data flow for AI workloads, exploring how networking powers large-scale GPU setups, and figuring out what makes LLMs tick.
 - 💻 __Code & Tools__: C/C++, Python, CUDA—whatever cracks the problem.
 I’m a firm believer in the 10,000-hour rule: mastery comes from grinding it out, one line at a time.
 - 📝 __Goals__: Build, teach, and push the edges of distributed computing—whether it’s research, open-source projects.

----

-## 🛠️ Skills & Tools
-- **Languages**: Python, Java, C++
-- **Frameworks**: Tensorflow, PyTorch, CUDA
-- **Tools**: Git, Docker, VS-Code, Cursor
-- **Subject of Interest** : Artificial Intelligence, Computer-Networks, Mathematics, Probabilistic Machine Learning, Transformers, LLM
+- ⚡ Fun Fact : I’d rather spend an hour reverse-engineering a system than binge-watching a show.
+It’s the puzzle that gets me every time.

 ---